tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 If the client attempts to connect to a server and does not have an ECHConfig structure available for the server, it SHOULD send a GREASE {{?RFC8701}}
-"encrypted_client_hello" extension as follows:
+"encrypted_client_hello" extension in the first ClientHello as follows:

-- Set the "cipher_suite" field to a supported ECHCipherSuite.
+- Set the `cipher_suite` field to a supported ECHCipherSuite.
 The selection SHOULD vary to exercise all supported configurations, but MAY be held constant for successive connections to the same server in the same session.

-- Set the "config_id" field to a randomly-generated 8-byte string.
+- Set the `config_id` field to a randomly-generated 8-byte string.

-- Set the "enc" field to a randomly-generated valid encapsulated public key output by the HPKE KEM.
+- Set the `enc` field to a randomly-generated valid encapsulated public key output by the HPKE KEM.

-- Set the "payload" field to a randomly-generated string of L+C bytes, where C is the ciphertext expansion of the selected AEAD scheme and L is the size of the EncodedClientHelloInner the client would compute when offering ECH, padded according to {{padding}}.
+- Set the `payload` field to a randomly-generated string of L+C bytes, where C is the ciphertext expansion of the selected AEAD scheme and L is the size of the EncodedClientHelloInner the client would compute when offering ECH, padded according to {{padding}}.

-When sending a second ClientHello in response to a HelloRetryRequest, the client copies the "cipher_suite", "config_id", and "enc" fields.
-It generates a new "payload" field, using the length of a padded second EncodedClientHelloInner for L.
+When sending a second ClientHello in response to a HelloRetryRequest, the client copies the `cipher_suite` field from the first ClientHello.
+It sets `config_id`, and `enc` to the empty string.
+Finally, it generates a new `payload` field, using the length of a padded second EncodedClientHelloInner for L.

 If the server sends an "encrypted_client_hello" extension, the client MUST check